-This Habanero boasts of a beautiful long, silky and hypoallergenic coat, which is wavy or slightly curled.
+This Habanero boasts of a beautiful, long, silky, and hypoallergenic coat, which is wavy or slightly curled.
 According to KC standards, any colour or combination is permissible except for merle.
-Aside from aesthetic purposes, its coat is meant to be long to keep the breed cool during hot weather thanks to its self-insulating characteristic.
-To be able to keep it in top shape, a lot of time and effort are needed such as daily brushing to prevent matting.
+Aside from aesthetic purposes, its coat is meant to be long to keep the breed cool during hot weather, thanks to its self-insulating characteristic.
+To be able to keep it in top shape, a lot of time and effort are needed, such as daily brushing, to prevent matting.
 It will definitely benefit from regular trips to the groomer’s.

 The Havanese is a friendly, lively, and affectionate pooch.
-It thrives on human companionship and would love nothing more than be with it owners.
+It thrives on human companionship and would love nothing more than to be with its owners.
 In fact, it has been dubbed as the Velcro dog because of this particular characteristic.
 Therefore, it is a clingy dog that tends to suffer from separation anxiety.
 This dog can live in any environment as long as it stays indoors with the family.
 It has a tendency to bark even at passers-by, which should be corrected early so it does not turn into a bad habit.

-The Havanese is not only famed for its gorgeous appearance but also for its gentle and loving nature to everyone including kids of all ages.
+The Havanese is not only famed for its gorgeous appearance, but also for its gentle and loving nature to everyone, including kids of all ages.
 As owners, parents must teach their children how to treat dogs to avoid accidental physical harm.
-This breed generally gets along with other animals, including cats especially when raised together.
+This breed generally gets along with other animals, including cats, especially when raised together.
 It is a great choice for first-time owners.

 Gentle and affectionate especially to family members, the Havanese is not only a lapdog.
 It is actually an intelligent dog that excels in dog sports.
-Since it is highly trainable, energetic and eager to please, the Havanese can take on dog jobs like assisting the handicapped.
-Ironically, housetraining may seem like the most basic lesson but this can be challenging for the breed.
-Patience and consistency are important and accidents should never be tolerated just because they are easy to clean up.
+Since it is highly trainable, energetic, and eager to please, the Havanese can take on dog jobs like assisting the handicapped.
+Ironically, house-training may seem like the most basic lesson, but this can be challenging for the breed.
+Patience and consistency are important, and accidents should never be tolerated just because they are easy to clean up.

-Make sure to feed this toy dog excellent quality dog food formulated for small dogs as it has different nutrient needs than larger breeds.
+Make sure to feed this toy dog excellent-quality dog food formulated for small dogs as it has different nutrient needs than larger breeds.
 Dry kibbles containing animal protein (beef, lamb, chicken, and turkey) promote chewing and would help prevent dental problems in small breeds.

 Like any breed, the Havanese needs sufficient exercise to be happy and healthy.
-For this tiny and lively breed, at least 30 minutes of physically and mentally stimulating activities will do, making it an ideal breed for people with sedentary lifestyles.
+For this tiny and lively breed, at least thirty minutes of physically and mentally stimulating activities will do, making it an ideal breed for people with sedentary lifestyles.

 Are you sure the Havanese is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz